Alpha-Blend-Interactive/docs/docs/cck/components/Combat System.md

 + **Armor Regeneration Cap:** The amount of Armor that regeneration will stop.

 ##### Shield
-+ **Shield Base Amount:** This is the default Armor each player starts with at the begining of a Game or Round.
++ **Shield Base Amount:** This is the default Armor each player starts with at the beginning of a Game or Round.
 + **Shield Max Amount:** This is the Maximum amount of Armor a player can have at any given time.

 ##### Shield Regeneration